hamelumster/meeseeks-box/README.md

 # ⚠️Important notes
 - app works via active LM model, which you load in LM Studio
 - unfortunately, when you exit/disable LM Studio, Meeseeks box cannot be used
-- "Keep it simple brrrrp, they're not gods (c) Rick
+- "Keep it simple brrrrp, they're not gods" (c) Rick
+- heavy-duty models, such as "gpt-oss", take a long time to respond on a mid-range PC. since the project doesn't implement response streaming, you'll have to wait for a response

 ---